dario-vega/demo-simple-nosql-cluster/MRTABLE.md

 In each region in the Multi-Region NoSQL Database setup, you must deploy its own KVStore independently.

-Before execute, please modify the env.sh in order to provide the good storename for your region and validate the parameters (eg. export KVSTORE=OUGFR)
+Before to execute, please modify the env.sh in order to provide the good StoreName for your region and validate the parameters
+1. In the first cluster export KVSTORE=OUGFR
+2. In the second cluster export KVSTORE=OUGCO

 ```
 source env.sh